 Analytics for Marketers

 It is important marketers understand the effectiveness of both out-of-store and in-store media in converting site visitors into buyers.
 Before in-store analytics came into the picture, marketers solely relied upon traffic and sales data to gauge the effectiveness of their marketing campaigns in driving incremental sales and traffic.
-Now, with in-store analytics, marketers can access deeper insights into the effectiveness of sales and traffic generation promotions in moving consumers down the sales funnel.
+Now, with in-store analytics, marketers can access more in-depth insights into the effectiveness of sales and traffic generation promotions in moving consumers down the sales funnel.

 Through in-store analytics, retailers can measure the performance of promotional campaigns that target a specific clothing line by simply reviewing the incremental traffic driven to the particular product or category.
 In instances where poor conversion rates persist, marketers can quickly turn to in-store tools such as discounting or point-of-purchase materials to motivate their customers.
-If well implemented, in-store analytics can enable marketers understand the impact retail store changes have on shopper conversion.
+If well implemented, in-store analytics can enable marketers to understand the impact retail store changes have on shopper conversion.

 Analytics for Merchandisers

 Merchandisers can also benefit immensely from in-store analytics.
 Traditionally, store sales data has been a key metric in understanding the performance of particular categories and products.
 However, with the advent of in-store analytics, merchandisers can now have a deeper understanding of how displays and planograms impact the conversion of the shoppers within a specific product category or shelf.